 We started to get concerned about how the pacifier would affect his teeth.

-Now it really didn’t become a concern until several of his front teeth started to come in.
+Now it didn’t become a concern until several of his front teeth started to come in.

-So I felt a sense of urgency with figuring out a new approach.
+So I felt a sense of urgency in figuring out a new approach.

 I did some research online and found an intermediate pacifier option we could try since he’s sooo attached to his.